concise-ee/k8s-ws/README.md

 # How to access a service in your own namespace (DNS)
 curl demo/actuator/health

-# How to access a service in any namespace (DNS)
+# How to access a service in any namespace (DNS) - could try calling deployment from another namespace:
-curl demo.my-name.svc.cluster.local/actuator/health
+curl demo.some-namespace.svc.cluster.local/actuator/health
 ```